Rising fuel prices in 2022

 It’s a difficult question to answer, however there are a few key elements to this formula that apply to the vast majority of fleets.
 You could proceed by:

 1. Identifying the fuel demands of your fleet.
-This is made easier by planning your routes in advance and creating accurate forecasts around how much fuel you’ll need during the upcoming months.
+This is made easier by planning your routes in advance and creating accurate forecasts about how much fuel you’ll need during the upcoming months.

 2. Factoring in your current fleet capacity.
 If you’re using a fleet that comprises solely diesel HGVs at present, then you have to conduct a cost-benefit analysis when considering a move over to electric or petrol equivalents.
 There’s the up-front cost of new vehicles to consider, as well as ongoing costs – and your ability to reliably source fuel from petrol stations based on your planned routes.